sasjs/lint/README.md

 #### noEncodedPasswords

-This will highlight any rows that contain a {sas00X} type password, or {sasenc}.
+This will highlight any rows that contain a `{sas00X}` type password, or `{sasenc}`.
 These passwords (especially 001 and 002) are NOT secure, and should NEVER be pushed to source control or saved to the filesystem without special permissions applied.

 Severity: ERROR